KarthikSundar2002/SparseAmplitudePhaseformer/README.md

 <p align="center">
   <a href="">
     <img src="tsne_visuals.png" alt="Logo" width="100%">
-    <h1 align="center"> t-SNE visualization of the Amplitude and Phase of clean
+    <h1 align=""> t-SNE visualization of the Amplitude and Phase of clean
 and degraded images.
 The separate clusters for clean and degraded amplitude show that there is more effect of degradation on ampli- tude content as compared to phase content which has overlapping